tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 The appearance of the predefined cursors will vary depending on your operating system.
 If you ever need to hide the mouse cursor altogether, use the [`noCursor()`](https://py.processing.org/reference/noCursor.html) function.

+In the next section, you will explore keyboard interaction.
+After that, you may want to add some shortcut keys to your drawing app, and maybe even some new features?

 ## Keyboard Interaction

 Computers inherited their keyboard designs from typewriters.
 In the process, though, keyboards picked-up various new keys -- like, the arrow keys for navigating text-based interfaces, escape and function keys, and a number pad for more efficient numeric entry.
 Of course, computers could perform a more diverse range of tasks, and this warranted the inclusion of further modifier keys (*Alt*, *Ctrl*, *⌘*, *Fn*) to be used in conjunction with character keys for performing specific operations.
 The Z, X, C, and V keys, for example, when combined with Ctrl or ⌘, perform undo/copy/cut/paste operations.
 Each modifier key, essentially, doubles the range of input without doubling the number of keys.
 The typewriter's *shift* key, however, could be credited as the original modifier key.
 The key got its name from how it physically shift-ed a substantial part of the typewriting mechanism into a position transferring capital letters.